ILXNAH/k8s-keycloak-dashboard/README.md

 CoreDNS is running at https://127.0.0.1:50512/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
 ```

-Minikube was used with the Docker driver on Ubuntu 24.04 running under WSL2.
+Minikube was used with the Docker driver inside WSL2.
 Ingress addon and Kubernetes Dashboard were both enabled and verified.

 ---